carbon-language/carbon-lang/clang/docs/ClangFormat.rst

 Vim Integration
 ===============

-There is an integration for `vim` which lets you run the `clang-format` standalone tool on your current buffer, optionally selecting regions to reformat.
+There is an integration for :program:`vim` which lets you run the :program:`clang-format` standalone tool on your current buffer, optionally selecting regions to reformat.
 The integration has to form of a `python`-file which can be found under `clang/tools/extra/clang-format/clang-format.py`.

 This can be integrated by mapping the following to your `.vimrc`: